mebe-odoo/mebe-odoo.github.io/docs/tco/exercises/realty_management.md

 ## Tenancies

-As in, the contracts that bind a tenant and a property over a specified period of time.
+As in, the contracts that bind tenants and a property over a specified period of time.
 Tenancies have the following attributes:

 -   Property: A reference to the property rented (Required)
--   Tenant: A reference to the person renting the property (Required)
+-   Tenants: A reference to the persons renting the property (Required)
--   Contract Name: A computed value that is a combination of noth the property name and the tenant's name
+-   Contract Name: A computed value that is a combination of both the property name and the first tenant's name
 -   Start Date: The date on which the contract starts (Required)
 -   Date End: The date on which the contract ends (Optional)
 -   State: Whether the tenancy is in draft, active, cancelled or terminated (Required).
 By default should be draft.